Natural Areas and Ecology

 Natural areas are constantly under threat from invasive plant species and Esquimalt Parks relies on community volunteers to help control them.

 In Esquimalt Gorge Park, one can witness the return of the original creek from the confines of an underground culvert.
 The area is slowly regenerating with small fish and birds such as herons, swallows, and hawks returning.
+Scroll down on this page or click here to view a map of the Victoria Harbour Migratory Bird Sanctuary.

 The old concession in Esquimalt Gorge Park is now home to the Gorge Waterway Discovery Centre, an educational centre which includes interactive exhibits such as a touch tank and aquarium filled with organisms from the Gorge Waterway.
 The Centre is a partnership between the Township of Esquimalt, SeaChange Marine Conservation Society, Seaquaria in Schools, World Fisheries Trust, and the Gorge Waterway Initiative.